falue/htmlDesktop/programs/bash/README.md

 - `[forceType, "cd .."]`
 - `[forceType, "sudo ls -l -a", true]`
 **NOTE**: if you use `sudo` in forcetype, there is no need for an additional `[credentials]` command, as `sudo` already triggers that.
-Also, there is a *third* parameter for sudo in forceType: Same functionality as in the `[credentials]` command; true/false or no third parameter.
+**NOTE**: Also, there is a *third* parameter for sudo in forceType: Same functionality as in the `[credentials]` command; true/false or no third parameter.
+**NOTE**: A *third* parameter string asteriks (eg., `[forceType, "ls -l -a", "*"]`) does inhibit a default script.
+The example leads to the "ls -l -a" default script to not trigger, eg. nothing happens and you can echo any file list, for example.

 ## Example